cceckman/http-accel/tinyfpga_usb/NOTES.md

 After this, if I try to open the device, I get a I/O error and the device falls off the bus.
 I guess there's nothing to unsuspend the device?
 Or maybe I should try unsuspending manually and then opening it.

+---

+Yes, disabling the power-save with tlp(8) works to get hello_world working.
+Yay!